Brainstorming a 2-week Italy itinerary: an actual client email

 Venice & Surroundings

-Since you haven’t been to Venice, and since Venice is such a great city, it would work well.
-It’s also home to only one of 3 Italian airports that have direct flights to the US.
-A great option if you are interested in Venice.
+Since you haven’t been to Venice, and since Venice is such a great city, and since it’s a great place to catch a flight back home, it would work well, if you are interested in Venice?

 You could also base yourselves in the nearby (~20 minutes by train) town of Padova, another of my favorite Italian cities.

-If you’re interested in wine, there are two amazing wine regions nearby, the Prosecco region north of Venice and the area where Amarone comes from (called the Valpolicella) which is near Verona.
+If you’re interested in wine, there are two amazing wine regions nearby, the Prosecco region north of Venice and the area where Amarone comes from which is near Verona.

-Marjorie, I think I’ll leave it there and let you give me some feedback.
-Please tell me what sounds great and what doesn’t sound so great.
-Or let me know what you’d like more information about.
+Marjorie I think I’ll leave it there and let you give me some feedback.
+If you could tell me what sounds great, what doesn’t sound so great, what you’d like more information on, or you can tell me to send you “more like this”.

-Depending on what resonates with you (hopefully something does!), you could combine any two of the above for your Italy itinerary.
-You could fly into Florence or Pisa (easy from Paris) and out from Venice or Bologna.
+Depending on what resonates with you (hopefully something does!), you could combine any two of the above, flying in to Florence or Pisa (easy from Paris) and out from Venice or Bologna.

 Best,